MarvNC/yomitan-dictionaries/how-to-make-yomichan-dictionaries.md

-# How Do I Make My Own Yomichan Dictionary?
+# How Do I Make A Yomichan Dictionary?

 I get this question a lot, so here's an overview of how to make your own Yomichan dictionary.